 Garbling is important for many reasons.
 It ensures that your product is fully and evenly dried.
 One moist flower head can spoil the entire harvest if stored unnoticed.

-Garbling also ensures a uniform size teas and other herbal mixes.
+Garbling also ensures uniform teas and other herbal mixes.
 Measure carefully for recipes, as a misplaced clump of herb will not only look bad, it may change the taste of the final mix dramatically.

 Garbling also ensures that you're not wasting space with less than optimal parts of the herb.
 You don't want a stem poking through a teabag for instance.
 It is unsightly and will allow the rest of the herb to escape into the hot water of the cup.

-Examples: Fall is the perfect time to garble your herbs for winter.
+Fall is the perfect time to garble your herbs for winter.
 After carefully drying all the fresh herbs from your garden, sit down and methodically remove all leaves and flowers from the inedible stems.